psychoinformatics-de/ipsy-docs/content/pages/medusa/code_of_conduct.rst

 Code of Conduct
-###############
+***************
-:order: 505
+:order: 220

 ..

   Sharing is caring. |br|
   —Wise Person

-Medusa is a shared resource, and thus should be used with awareness and empathy for the work of others.
+Medusa is a shared resource, and therefore should be used with awareness and empathy for the work of others.
 Specific points to pay attention to are:

 Use Condor for analysis
-  The head node is meant for interactive use and quick computations.
-Users should use no more than 1 or 2 cores at a time.
-Anything more than that actively interferes with other people's work.  `Condor
-  <{filename}condor.rst>`_ should be used for all non-trivial computation — and
-  will give you results faster than just using the head node.
+  All computational jobs are to be submitted to the HTCondor queue.
+The head node is meant for interactive use and quick computations, otherwise it negatively affects other people's work.
+HTCondor Job descriptions should be accurate, and users should make an honest intellectual effort to adapt their jobs to the mythical `"ideal job" </medusa/htcondor/#the "ideal" job>`_.

 Be mindful of your storage space
   Treat storage space as if it's a finite resource (pro-tip: it is).